Appearance

 It's important that the server is still able to reproduce the old game logic identically for all client versions connecting to the server.

-members) can be added and removed but must be marked with the [AddedInVersion(...)]
+members, for example) in new Logic Versions, but they must be marked with the [AddedInVersion(...)]

 and [RemovedInVersion(...)]